 The NAACP, the AFT, and the UCWF brought this action on behalf of their members throughout the country who are currently enrolled in, and who applied to enroll in, the DACA program.

-There are approximately 800,000 DACA recipients across the country, and more that would have been eligible for the program had it not been unnecessarily and unconstitutionally cancelled.
+There are approximately 650,000 DACA recipients across the country, and two million who are eligible for the program had it not been unnecessarily and unconstitutionally cancelled.
 The vast majority of DACA registrants and those eligible for DACA are people of color.
 More than 80% of registrants are of Mexican origin according to The Migration Policy Institute.
 Additionally, about 36,000 immigrants of African origin and over 20,000 youth from Caribbean nations of the Dominican Republic and Jamaica were also eligible for DACA.

-The NAACP alleges that the defendants unlawfully reneged on their promise to protect young, undocumented immigrants of color living in the United States.
-Furthermore, the NAACP alleges that the Trump Administration violated the Due Process Clause of the Fifth Amendment, the Administrative Procedure Act and the Regulatory Flexibility Act.
+The lawsuit alleges that the defendants unlawfully reneged on their promise to protect young, undocumented immigrants of color living in the United States.
+The Amended Complaint alleges that the Trump Administration violated the Due Process Clause of the Fifth Amendment, the Administrative Procedure Act and the Regulatory Flexibility Act.

 On March 14, 2018, Cohen Milstein argued three issues before the Honorable John Bates, U.S. District Judge for the District of Columbia: 1) against the motion to dismiss the case, as the Government has requested, 2) seeking summary judgment for the entire case, as requested by the plaintiffs, or, alternatively3) for a preliminary injunction to block the rescission of DACA and/or the government’s use of information provided by DACA registrants until the case was heard on the merits.